NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 ``dtype``
 ^^^^^^^^^

 String describing the data type of the dataset.
 Same as for attributes.
-See :numref:`sec-dtype` for details.
+See :numref:`sec-dtype` for details. ``dtype`` may be omitted for abstract classes.
+Best practice is to define ``dtype`` for most concrete classes.

 ``shape``
 ^^^^^^^^^